madetech/handbook/roles/software_engineer_2.md

 ## What experience are we looking for?

 All of our Software Engineers are trained first as an [Academy Software Engineer](academy_software_engineer.md) within our 12 week Academy programme.
 We don't currently hire people into this role without them first going through our Academy.
+This role is typically the next step in progression for Software Engineers, and reflects the greater range of skills learned and reponsibilities taken on as an Engineer progresses their career.

 ## What we will provide you